-Interest receipts for the year totalled £367,000; being £102,000 more than the original estimate.
-Of the total interest received £7,000 was utilised. (£6,800 was required to meet the cost of interest paid on temporary borrowing in the year, and £500 has been transferred to the HR and Payroll Specific Reserve for employee benefits.
-This is in accordance with existing practice to part-pay employees' professional qualification subscriptions).
-The revenue budget under spend position means that no interest was required to support the outturn.
-Therefore, a net total of £360,000 was transferred to General Reserve.
+Interest receipts for the year totalled £335,222; being £22,778 less than the original estimate.
+Of the total interest received £531 was utilised and has been transferred to the HR and Payroll Specific Reserve for employee benefits.
+This is in accordance with existing practice to part-pay employees' professional qualification subscriptions.
+No interest was used to support the revenue budget overspend position.
+Therefore, a net total of £334,691 was transferred to General Reserve.